+One significant barrier to collecting funds is the inability to collect penalties before the reinstatement of the license.
 In matters that result in revocation, a former licensee may petition for reinstatement of their license.
 Generally, if reinstatement is granted, all penalties and outstanding costs from any prior disciplinary matter must be paid in full before the reinstatement of the license.

-One significant barrier to collecting funds is the inability to collect penalties before the reinstatement of the license.
-For example, if a former licensee never applies for reinstatement, the BRN is unable to collect prior costs and penalties.
-In some cases, the actions of a licensee may be so egregious that they reinstatement is highly unlikely.
+However, if a former licensee never applies for reinstatement, the BRN is unable to collect prior costs and penalties.
+In some cases, the actions of a licensee may be so egregious that they become ineligible for reinstatement.
 As a result, there is a significant percentage of cost recovery that will never become available to collect.
-One potential way to address this issue is the fee proposed by the BRN's recent fee audit, which is discussed under Current Sunset Review, Issue# 1.
+One potential way to address this issue is the fee proposed by the BRN's recent fee audit, which is discussed on page 19 under Current Sunset Review Issues, Issue #1: Fee Audit.